curityio/react-native-haapi-example/README.md

 ## 6. Test Native Passkey Logins

-Passkeys require hosting of an assets document at a trusted internet HTTPS URL.\
+Passkeys require hosting of assets documents at trusted internet HTTPS URL.\
-One way to enable that is to re-run the deployment and use an ngrok URL for the Curity Identity Server.

-On iOS, first edit the `start-idsvr.sh` script to set your Apple details and use a unique bundle identifier.\
+On iOS, you must also provide overrides with your Apple team ID and a unique bundle identifier.\
-Then rerun the deployment script to use ngrok and test passkeys logins for both Android and iOS.
+You can use ngrok to host assets documents and test passkeys logins for both Android and iOS.

 ```bash
 export APPLE_TEAM_ID='MYTEAMID'